 Manama is the capital and largest city of Bahrain.
 Manama is the focal point of the Bahraini economy.
 Several multinationals have facilities and offices in and around Manama.
 The economic base for Manama itself is financial services, with over two hundred financial institutions and banks based in the CBD and the Diplomatic Area.
 Bahrain is in the Middle East, it is an archipelago in the Arabian Gulf, east of Saudi Arabia.
 The climate is arid and mild with pleasant winters and very hot, humid summers.
 The official language is Arabic.
 Meetings with foreigners are usually conducted in English as most Bahrainis can speak the language.
 Some knowledge of Arabic is always appreciated, some sections of the non-Bahraini population also speak Persian (Farsi) and Urdu.
 The main religion is Islam.
 The economy of Bahrain is largely based on petroleum and natural gas, the only significant natural resources in Bahrain, which provide about 60% of budget revenues.
 Bahrain was the first Persian Gulf state to discover crude oil.
 Because of limited reserves, Bahrain has worked to diversify its economy over the past decade.
 Bahrain is conservative and traditional, but tolerant of other cultures.
 Conservative, modest dress is expected and displays of affection in public places is not acceptable.
 Although available, consumption of alcohol and pork products is illegal for Muslims and is highly regulated.
 During the holy month of Ramadan, although expatriates are not expected to fast, they are expected to avoid eating, drinking and smoking in public.
 Business meetings are formal and business suits are appropriate for expatriates.
 Bahrainis wear either a suit or a traditional ankle-length robe.
 Businesswomen can travel alone on business to Bahrain.
 The working week is Sunday to Thursday.
 The security risk for expatriates in Bahrain is medium.
 Risks include those related to protests, demonstrations and terrorism.
 Bahrain is relatively liberal, compared with neighbouring countries, however expatriates should be cautious not to offend Muslim sensibilities.
 The currency of Bahrain is the Bahraini Dinar (BHD), fixed to the US dollar.
 Medical facilities are good however costs of treatment can be high.
-The population of Manama is 411,000 (2017 est.), while the inflation rate is 2.9% (Nov 2017).
+The population of Manama is 411,000 (Urban) (2018 est.), while the inflation rate (CPI) is 2.6% for Bahrain as at March 2018.
+For a single Expat, the personal income tax rate in Bahrain is 0% as there is no personal income tax.

 Cost Of Living